reqT/reqT/docs/lab2.md

 To complete this lab you should develop a requirements model using [reqT](http://reqt.github.io), based on your course project.
 Your model should include the following sections:

-  * A **Quality** section including at least one quality requirement using open target, one quality requirement using open metric and at least one Quper model.
+  * A **quality** section including at least one quality requirement using open target, one quality requirement using open metric and at least one Quper model.

-  * A **Plan** section with a release plan of least three high-level features allocated to at least 2 releases.
+  * A **releasePlan** section with a release plan of least three high-level features allocated to at least 2 releases.

 ## Task 0: Mandatory Preparations